I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi-openadapter.md

 <p> </p>

 ## -remarks
 <p>The graphics adapter object that is created by the <i>OpenAdapter10</i> function represents the underlying graphics hardware.
 Before the Direct3D runtime can create a display device by calling <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-createdevice.md">CreateDevice(D3D10)</a>, the user-mode display driver should call the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-queryadapterinfocb.md">pfnQueryAdapterInfoCb</a> function to query for the graphics hardware capabilities from the display miniport driver. </p>

 <p>The Direct3D runtime can open multiple graphics adapter objects from a single graphics adapter.</p>

-<p>The graphics adapter object that is created by the <i>OpenAdapter10</i> function represents the underlying graphics hardware.
-Before the Direct3D runtime can create a display device by calling <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-createdevice.md">CreateDevice(D3D10)</a>, the user-mode display driver should call the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-queryadapterinfocb.md">pfnQueryAdapterInfoCb</a> function to query for the graphics hardware capabilities from the display miniport driver. </p>

-<p>The Direct3D runtime can open multiple graphics adapter objects from a single graphics adapter.</p>